arcsecond-io/oort/docs/index.md

 These processes are **managed**, that is, they are automatically restarted if they crash.
 Use the command `oort logs` to get the latest logs of these processes.

-The monitor process starts a little web server locally, with the address <code>http://0.0.0.0:5000 </code>.
+The little web server that Oort starts locally has the address <code>http://0.0.0.0:5000 </code>.
 With such IP address, the oort processes can run in the PC where data is sent to, and still being monitored from a remote PC without login.
 Say for instance the PC that receives all the data is PC42 and you work on PC17.
 Oort watch command has been issued on PC42.
 From PC17 you can monitor what happens on PC42 by simply visiting
 <code>http://&lt;ip address of pc42&gt;:5000 </code>.